wilsonmar/wilsonmar.github.io/_posts/2016-06-12-azure-functions.md

 1. Hosting:

-   Storage account: Note one can be created automatically if you ignore the selextion.
+   Storage account: One can be created automatically if you ignore the selection.
    Alterntely, click "create" for another modal dialog.

 1. Operating System: Windows is default.
 Select Linux